TimCares/MasterThesis/docs/thesis/meta/abstract.typ

 These finding underscore the potential for designing efficient multimodal models, and therefore lay the foundation for future research on financially accessible models, promoting broader participation in multimodal learning.
+To promote transparency and facilitate further research, we have made our code for training and evaluating our model publicly available.
 ]
 #pagebreak()